Horsebox Passenger Seatbelts

 Common questions

-Another common question is could we manufacture a 3.5 tonne or 4.5 tonne horsebox with an extra row of seats behind the cab and the answer has to be no. This is because, although we could meet all the current criteria for seating and seatbelts and sell many extra horseboxes, it would compromise payload and rear axle loading (see horsebox payloads).
+- Can you manufacture a 3.5 tonne or 4.5 tonne horsebox with an extra row of seats behind the cab? – We carefully considered this option when designing our new Aeos horsebox models, and although we could meet all the current criteria for seating and seatbelts, and probably sell many extra horseboxes, we decided it would compromise payload, rear axle loading and ultimately our reputation!
+In essence it would be insufficient for anything but very smallest ponies.

 Current seatbelt legislation

-Before October 2007 seats in the living area of a horsebox did not need seatbelts and it was quite legal to carry unrestrained passengers whilst in transit, as long as the horsebox was not overweight and had access from the cab to the living area.
+Before October 2007 seats in the living area of a horsebox did not need seatbelts and it was quite legal to carry unrestrained passengers whilst in transit if the horsebox was not overweight and had access from the cab to the living area.

-EU Directive 2005/40/EC on the fitting of seatbelts states that from 20 October 2007 new vehicles have to have seatbelts fitted on all seats except those seats intended solely for use when the vehicle is stationary.
+EU Directive 2005/40/EC on the fitting of seatbelts states that from 20 October 2007 new vehicles must have seatbelts fitted on all seats except those seats intended solely for use when the vehicle is stationary.

 There is specific legislation relating to the carrying of children onboard goods vehicles and by law, children must wear the correct restraint whilst the horsebox is in transit.
 Up to 3 years old children cannot therefore travel in a horsebox without seatbelts.